My Chef’s Apron

 Storage Tips

-• Store this creamy lemon chia pudding in an airtight jar or container.
-It will keep in the fridge for 5-6 days.
+• Store this lemon chia pudding in an airtight container in the fridge for up to 5 to 6 days.

-• Feel free to make a big batch by doubling the ingredients.
+• You can also make a larger batch by doubling the ingredients.

 Favorite Toppings

-• Fresh fruit like blueberries and extra slices of lemons
+• fresh fruit like blueberries or extra lemon slices

 More Chia Pudding Recipes You Might Like